DALL·E 2023 02 22 21.50.39 left over epoxy resin

 It’s also important to store resin in airtight containers to prevent moisture from entering and causing premature curing.

-By storing your resin materials properly, you can reduce the need for frequent replacements and minimize waste.
+By storing your resin materials properly, you can reduce the need for frequent replacements and minimize the disposal of spoiled resin.

 Sustainable Sourcing of Resin Materials